marcinhlybin/ruby-programming/design-patterns-in-ruby/README.md

 - Chapter 12: Making sure there is only one with the Singleton
 - Chapter 13: Picking the right class with a Factory
 - Chapter 14: Easier object construction with the Builder
+- Chapter 15: Assembling your system with the Interpreter